Prospects for Beyond the Standard Model Physics Searches at the Deep Underground Neutrino Experiment: Introduction

 Section~\ref{sec:analysis} describes some of the common assumptions and tools used in these analyses.
 Section~\ref{sec:sterile} discusses sensitivity to sterile neutrinos, Section~\ref{sec:nonUnitarity} looks into the effect of non-unitary of the neutrino mixing matrix, Section~\ref{sec:nsi} describes sensitivity to non-standard neutrino interactions, Section~\ref{sect:cpt} discusses sensitivity to CPT and Lorentz violation, Section~\ref{sec:tridents} describes the sensitivity to new physics by measuring neutrino trident production, Section~\ref{sec:DM} discusses various dark matter searches that could be performed by DUNE, Section~\ref{sect:bnv} describes sensitivity to baryon number violation by one and two units, and Section~\ref{sec:otheropps} lists some other possible avenues for \dword{bsm} physics searches.

-These studies reveal that \dword{dune} can probe a rich and diverse BSM phenomenology at the discovery level, as in the case of searches for dark matter created in the high-power proton beam interactions and from cosmogenic sources, or by significantly improving existing constraints, as in the cases of sterile neutrino mixing, nonstandard neutrino interacions, CPT violation, new physics enhancing neutrino trident production, and nucleon decay.
+These studies reveal that \dword{dune} can probe a rich and diverse BSM phenomenology at the discovery level, as in the case of searches for dark matter created in the high-power proton beam interactions and from cosmogenic sources, or by significantly improving existing constraints, as in the cases of sterile neutrino mixing, non-standard neutrino interactions, CPT violation, new physics enhancing neutrino trident production, and nucleon decay.